 In September 2020, George Patek nearly lost his leg in a car accident.
 He sustained an open distal fracture of his tibia and fibula, above his ankle, and underwent surgery at that time.

-As luck would have it, George’s niece had personally completed physical therapy at UPMC Centers for Rehab Services (CRS) in Uniontown for a softball-related shoulder injury.
+As luck would have it, George’s niece had personally completed physical therapy at UPMC Rehabilitation Institute’s outpatient rehabilitation location in Uniontown for a softball-related shoulder injury.
 She recommended that George give them a try.

 Never Miss a Beat!